gusmakali/lt2212-v20-a3/README.md

 The `--hl` argument is the number of hidden layers it should run with and the `--choice` argument takes only 1 or 2.
 Using 1 will make the program use ReLU activation function and 2 will make it use Softmax.
 Same training information and reports will be printed as in part 2.

+## results disscusion

+The model currently runs with 30 epochs as I see better results with this number.
+I also see a bit better result for when run with hidden layers, however not drastically better.
+I also see a bit better result for choice 1 (ReLU).
+However all the results don't differ much, I think because of the poor quality of data.

 # bonus